 Our medical oncologists will work with you to improve your quality of life through curative therapy and palliative care.

 Hematology is the study of blood and blood-forming tissues, and the study of the nature, function and diseases of the blood and of blood-forming organs.
 Advanced Medical Specialties has some of the most experienced, highly regarded hematologists in Miami, Florida.
 They deal with diseases such as leukemia, coagulative disorders like hemophilia, Hodgkin's disease, multiple myeloma and lymphoma.

 The Radiation Therapy Team is made up of several medical professionals led by the Radiation Oncologist (a physician who specializes in the use of radiation therapy to treat cancer), and includes a Medical Physicist, Dosimetrist, Radiation Therapists, and a Radiation Oncology Nurse.

 When the Radiation Oncologist determines radiation to be an appropriate therapy, your physician working with our radiation team develops a treatment plan using sophisticated imaging and radiation technologies.
-Advanced Medical Specialties offers the most advanced techniques including CT simulation, 3D Conformal Therapy and Intensity Modulated Radiation Therapy (IMRT).
+Miami Cancer Institute offers the most advanced techniques including CT simulation, 3D Conformal Therapy and Intensity Modulated Radiation Therapy (IMRT).

 Gynecologic oncologists use a combination of medical oncology, surgery and other therapies as needed for women with cancers in the pelvic area including cervix, uterine, ovarian and endometrial vulva and vagina.
 The gynecologic oncologist is both a skilled surgeon and skilled chemotherapist who will combine these specialties to treat the patient.